 Similar to cash flow-based funding, a revolving credit line exists when a customer pays a commitment fee and is then allowed to use the funds as they are needed.
 It is usually used for operating purposes, fluctuating each month depending on the customer’s current cash flow needs.
 In cannabis-based businesses, these lines are used to fund anything necessary for day-to-day operations, expansion projects and to hold-over reserves until harvest.

-At DAF, we have helped connect many businesses with funding source to perform tenant improvements or move into a new facility when their reduced cash flow would not support their operations between harvests.
+At DAF, we have helped connect many businesses with funding sources to perform tenant improvements or move into a new facility when their reduced cash flow would not support their operations through seasonal fluctuations.